LorBordin/ainulindale/_posts/2019-12-19-Building-a-Spam-Classifier.markdown

 - the frequency of the __most frequent 50 subject words__,
 - the __email's type__.

-Do not forget to __rescale the features vector__ if we are going to use a Support Vector Machine or a Linear model (as I did) to fit the data.
+Better to __rescale the features vector__ in order to perform better on the  Support Vector Machine algoritims.

-We can get an idea of how the emails dispose in the features space by using the _t-SNE_ algorithm that reduces the dimensionality of the features vector while trying to keep similar instances close and dissimilar instances apart.
+To get an a-priori idea of how the emails dispose in the features space, we use the _t-SNE_ algorithm that reduces the dimensionality of the features vector while trying to keep similar instances close and dissimilar instances apart.

 <img src="https://raw.githubusercontent.com/LorBordin/Spam_classifier/master/images/clustering.png" alt="">

-Notice how ham clusters in several regions, while spam clusters a bit less but lies mainly right part of the plot.
+Notice how ham clusters in several regions of the pain, while spam spreads mainly in the top-right part of the plot.

-Before proceeding to the training part. let's tackle the problem of __overfitting__.
-Our features vector has a large number of entries (507), moreover many of them are words that appear both in the ham and the spam vocabularies, so there are many repeated entries.
-If we train an algorithm with this vector most probably we are going to overfit it!
-To avoid this problem we define a function that randomly selects only a subset of entries, taking care of avoiding repeated features.
-In this way each classifier we're going to use, will be trained on a different set of features.
+Before training any model, let's tackle the __overfitting__ problem.
+The features vector we've created has a large number of entries and many of them consist in words that appear both in the ham and the spam vocabularies, so there are many repeated entries.
+Traininig any algorithm with such features will, most probably, overfit the data causiung the algorithm will perform poorly on the new ones.
+To avoid this problem I've created a function that randomly selects only a  subset of features, taking care of removing all the repetitions.
+The subset length is treated as a hyper-parameter that is tuned for each classifier during the training phase.

-## 5. Training some algorithm
+## 5. Training the classifiers

 Time to train our filter!

-But firstly we need to choose a __training score__.
+But firstly..
+What __score__ should the maximise?
-The simplest thing we could be tempted to use is the __accuracy score__ that just counts the number of wrong predictions
+The simplest thing we can  think is the __accuracy__, that just counts the number of wrong predictions

 <div align="center">